jordansissel/packer/NOTES.md

   many properties (versioning, verification, queryable, known distribution tools, etc) useful when using software packages.
 * Monolithic packages are fairly beefy to ship (depending on how long your dependency list gets).
-Is this a problem?
+Is this a concern?
 Do we have distribution mechanism that can help reduce the pain here?
 * Are there any other systems we can use or learn from instead of inventing our own?
-  Examples: heroku's buildpack, rpm/deb packaging ecosystems, gentoo portage, warbler.
+  Examples: heroku's buildpack, opscode's omnibus, rpm/deb packaging ecosystems, gentoo portage, warbler.
 * Taking the design requirements exactly as-is, I would probably implement 'packer' as a fairly short Makefile given the simplicity of the three steps (git clone, bundle install, tar it up)

 ## Related Thoughts

+Prior art I've written in this area: fpm, logstash's 'monolithic jar' builder.

 I've implemented packaging many times over, most of which culminated in writing [fpm](https://github.com/jordansissel/fpm/).

-If I could ignore the "write a tool called 'packer' as a ruby library" requirement, the general goal of this project would fit well as an fpm package source, with something like this going on:
+If I could ignore the "write a tool called 'packer' as a ruby library" requirement, the general goal of this project would fit well as an fpm package source.

-`fpm -s ruby-git -t tar --source http://github.com/some/repo.git`

 This would help us try out other target package formats than 'tar' trivially ;)